 All-in-one installer

-This program will install all you need: CMake, Qt and Imagine++.
+This program will install all: CMake, Qt and Imagine++.
 You just need to run it and you can then ignore the rest of this page.
 The installation location will be "C:\ENPC".

 Step-by-step installation (1/2)